RobertAndion/Discord_Music_Bot/README.md

 Adds the currently playing song to the given playlist.
 Case sensitive.
 If the playlist does not exist or no song is playing this will fail not work.

+**Updated**
+This function is now located in the music.py file and has been changed to the newest API version.
 ```
 .playfromlist <Playlist name> (playl)
 ```